canonical/vanilla-framework/templates/docs/patterns/grid.md

 In some cases, there might be a good reason to break out of the constraints of a 12 column grid and allow content to bleed into the page margins - for example, tables with many columns that would otherwise result in heavy truncation or wrapping, charts with a lot of detail along the x axis, or card layouts that aim to impress with the abundance of available content.

-The `.row-breakout` class allows you to do this.
+The `.l-fluid-breakout` class allows you to do this.
 For example, you could have an aside on the left and a main area to the right:

 <div class="embedded-example"><a href="/docs/examples/patterns/grid/grid-breakout-left-aside/" class="js-example">
 View example of he breakout row with a left aside